Ahmed Mnajed

-Ahmed Mnajed Abbas (أحمد مناجد) (born 13 December 1981) is a former Iraqi footballer.
+Ahmed Mnajed Abbas (أحمد مناجد عباس) (born 13 December 1981) is a former Iraqi footballer.
 He last played for Sulaymaniya FC in Iraq and the Iraq national football team.
 He usually played the second striker position.

 Biography

 Ahmed Menajed was in the Iraq squad in the 2004 AFC Asian Cup, but he featured in only one game, coming on as a substitute against Turkmenistan.
 After the tournament, he moved from Al Zawra’a to Bahrain side Rifaa in October 2004.
 He spent two seasons in Bahrain before joining Lebanon's Al Ansar in August 2006, helping them to win their 13th Lebanon League title this year.

 He was brought into the Iraqi national team by Milan Zivadinovic, making his international debut as a half-time substitute in the 0–0 draw with Lebanon on January 31, 2001.

 He played for Iraq at the 2004 Summer Olympics in Athens.

 Career statistics

 International goals

 Scores and results list Iraq's goal tally first.